dippynark/blog/content/post/extending-cert-manager-with-issuer-lib.md

 This allows highly privileged credentials for the built-in issuer to be stored in the management cluster without exposing them directly to the workload clusters.
 Here issuer-lib is being used to effectively reverse proxy CertificateRequests from workload clusters to the management cluster;
-custom validation can be performed before the CertificateRequest is created in the management cluster.
+custom validation can be applied before the CertificateRequests are created in the management cluster.

 In the following diagram, the workload clusters cannot authenticate directly to the enterprise TLS